Fraud Blocker

 5. If the defendant pleads guilty and chooses to forgo a trial, the judge imposes a sentence.

-6. The defendant may enter into a plea agreement with the prosecution, which usually involves pleading guilty to some or all of the charges in exchange for a reduction in charges or lighter sentence than the defendant would otherwise face following a guilty verdict at trial.
+6. The defendant may enter into a plea agreement with the prosecution, which usually involves pleading guilty to some or all of the charges in exchange for a reduction in charges or a lighter sentence than the defendant would otherwise face following a guilty verdict at trial.

 7. If the defendant pleads not guilty, the judge schedules a trial and any other necessary hearings.